-Location Score Notes Elizabeth Street at Howard Avenue 41.5 Members of the Fairview Elementary School community have submitted 20 requests for safety enhancements at this crossing, and the crossing at Second Street at Kamp Place.
-Second Street at 39.5 See above Kamp Place Hammond Bay Road at Kenwill Drive 41 Staff have received four requests for safety improvements at this crosswalk, some in anticipation of Rutherford Elementary School re-opening this September.
-Sierra Way at McGirr Road 38.5 Staff have received a request for safety improvements to the crosswalk on McGirr Road.
+Location Score Notes Elizabeth Street at 41.5 Members of the Fairview Elementary School community have Howard Avenue submitted 20 requests for safety enhancements at this crossing, and the crossing at Second Street @ Kamp Place.
+Second Street at 39.5 See above Kamp Place Hammond Bay Road 41 Staff have received four requests for safety improvements at at Kenwill Drive this crosswalk, some in anticipation of Rutherford Elementary School re-opening this September.
+Sierra Way at 38.5 Staff have received a request for safety improvements to the McGirr Road crosswalk on McGirr Rd.
 Traffic safety improvements at this location are also supported by the McGirr Elementary Active School Travel Plan.